 Our Vision

-To realise the potential of all Western Australians to recover from mental illness, to maintain mental health, and to live a meaningful life in their community.
+To realise the potential of all Western Australians to recover from mental health challenges, maintain good mental health, and live a meaningful life in their community.

 Our Mission

-• To walk alongside people affected by mental illness, providing person-led recovery focussed support;
+• To walk alongside people affected by mental health challenges, providing person-led, recovery focused support.

-• To promote acceptance and understanding of mental health in the community; and
+• To promote acceptance and understanding of mental health in the community.

 • To be a leader in innovation and systemic reform in mental health service delivery.